babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 * Report SwiftLint warnings in the PR (though it would require to move the execution of Danger after the `test_pr` job, and besides, as of today those SwiftLint violations are reported as errors anyway)
 * ...

-Those rules could also have been picked as initial candidate for the first rule we implement in Danger, but the rule about the PR size seems more straitforward to implement as a good way to test the initial usage of Danger on our process.
+Those rules could also have been picked as initial candidate for the first rule we implement in Danger, but the rule about the PR size seems more straightforward to implement as a good way to test the initial usage of Danger on our process.

 All the rules mentionned in the list above will get their own separate proposal, so that we can discuss their benefits, the exact conditions to trigger each rule, and alternatives considered for each of them separately.